- Clinical Trials

 Diabetic mice studies show that the gene therapy restored normal blood glucose levels for an extended period of time, typically around four months.
 The duration of restored blood glucose levels in mice could translate to decades in humans.

 The diabetes gene therapy was developed by Dr. George Gittes, a researcher at the Rangos Research Center at UPMC Children’s Hospital of Pittsburgh, where preclinical research is ongoing.
+GPX-002 has been tested in vivo in mice and nonhuman primates.
 Once sufficient preclinical data has been generated, we expect to begin a Phase I clinical trial in diabetic patients, which could be the first-ever gene therapy tested in humans for diabetes.